zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_ml/aks/aks_blob_mnist_arm_template/_index.md

 ## Cluster extensions

-In this scenario, the Azure Arc-enabled Machine Learning services cluster extension was deployed and used throughout this scenario in order to deploy the machine learning components.
+In this scenario, the Azure Arc-enabled machine learning services cluster extension was deployed and used throughout this scenario in order to deploy the machine learning components.

 * In order to view cluster extensions, click on the Azure Arc-enabled Kubernetes resource Extensions settings.